1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and allied professionals at all experience levels who are interested in or currently working within police and public safety psychology.
-The program is suitable for those specializing in clinical or forensic psychology with a focus on law enforcement or public safety consultation.
-Participants may work in various settings, including law enforcement agencies, correctional facilities, public safety organizations, or private consulting practices that support police and public safety operations.
+This training is intended for mental health and allied professionals interested in police and public safety psychology, particularly those specializing in areas such as forensic psychology, clinical psychology with a focus on law enforcement, or public safety consultation.
+It is suitable for individuals who work with or support law enforcement and public safety personnel, providing psychological services, consultation, or specialized expertise related to police and public safety operations.

 • Experience Level